uk625454/Cisco-AI-Defense-Validation-Python-Wrapper/README.md

 ## What this wrapper does

-This Python wrapper automates the full lifecycle of Cisco AI Defense validation tests against model, agent, and application endpoints.
+This Python wrapper automates the full lifecycle of Cisco AI Defense validation tests for model, agent, and application endpoints.
 The wrapper supports single-turn scans, multi-turn scans (with optional custom goals), and also enables multi-turn scans on external endpoints with custom API formats.

 - **Core Capabilities**
   - Single-turn validation tests